North West Is Secure As Emerging Centre Of Cyber Crime Defence Cyber Security: Is Your Business Safe?

 And the growing number of high profile attacks have seen insurers hike their premiums for businesses that are perceived to be high risk, like those holding confidential data on their customers.

 Kendrick said: “Cybersecurity isn’t just about being prudent.
 For any firm with online operations it must now be viewed as a fundamental part of their day-to-day activities.
 It’s incumbent on any modern business to ensure they have the right processes in place and that there is sufficient oversight within the organisation.”

 Kendrick said when drawing up a strategy, some of the key questions businesses should be asking themselves are:

 What information would be most valuable to cyber criminals?
 Do we have a clear procedure in the event of an attack?
 Who monitors our security and do they provide threat information?
 Have our staff received sufficient training about cyber-crime?

 “Cyber security must be a company-wide concern,” said Kendrick.

 “Building awareness throughout the business, including at board level, is as essential as installing security architecture and programmes.

-“This starts with training staff to identify risks and help prevent attacks.
+training staff to identify risks and help prevent attacks.